scala/docs.scala-lang/overviews/collections/views.md

 Collections have quite a few methods that construct new collections.
 Examples are `map`, `filter` or `++`.
 We call such methods transformers because they take at least one collection as their receiver object and produce another collection as their result.

 There are two principal ways to implement transformers.
-One is _strict_, that is a new collection with all its is elements is constructed as a result of the transformer.
+One is _strict_, that is a new collection with all its elements is constructed as a result of the transformer.
 The other is non-strict or _lazy_, that is one constructs only a proxy for the result collection, and its elements get constructed only as one demands them.

 As an example of a non-strict transformer consider the following implementation of a lazy map operation: